publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch55/schI/m__us_usc_t15_s2805.md

     (b) __Equitable relief by court; bond requirements; grounds for nonexercise of court’s equitable powers__

-        (1) In any action under subsection (a) of this section, the court shall grant such equitable relief as the court determines is necessary to remedy the effects of any failure to comply with the requirements of section 2802, 2803, or 2807 of this title, including declaratory judgment, mandatory or prohibitive injunctive relief, and interim equitable relief.
+        (1) In any action under subsection (a), the court shall grant such equitable relief as the court determines is necessary to remedy the effects of any failure to comply with the requirements of section 2802, 2803, or 2807 of this title, including declaratory judgment, mandatory or prohibitive injunctive relief, and interim equitable relief.

         (2)

-         Except as provided in paragraph (3), in any action under subsection (a) of this section, the court shall grant a preliminary injunction if—
+         Except as provided in paragraph (3), in any action under subsection (a), the court shall grant a preliminary injunction if—

             (A)